Last updated: Thursday 19 November 2020

 A Declared to have Deserved Honours Degree is an unclassified undergraduate degree.
 A Declared to have Deserved Foundation Certificate/Undergraduate Certificate/Diploma/Advanced Diploma have been introduced this year and are also available.
 These are collectively referred to as DDH.
 It will be awarded when a student has been unable to complete their summative assessments for legitimate reasons, and the examination board is satisfied that they would have been likely to have obtained an Honours degree (or a pass degree for the other awards) had they been able to complete their assessments.

-If you are unable to take and/or complete your Trinity Term assessments, you may be eligible to opt for:
+If you are unable to take and/or complete your final year assessments, you may be eligible to opt for:

 - exit with a classified degree - if you have completed some summative assessment the examination board would look to see whether enough had been completed so that a classified degree could still be awarded.

-- Suspension - so you can return to complete your assessment in Trinity term 2021
+- suspension - so you can return to complete your assessment in the next academic year

 - exit with an unclassified degree and be Declared to have Deserved Honours/Foundation Certificate/Undergraduate Certificate/Diploma/Advanced Diploma (DDH) (if undergraduate, depending upon the degree you were enrolled on) or Declared to have Deserved Masters/Postgraduate Diploma/Certificate (DDM) (if postgraduate, depending upon the degree you were enrolled on).

 It is envisaged that students will only opt for DDH or DDM if a classified degree is not possible and they did not wish to suspend and return to complete any outstanding assessments next year.